python/typed_ast/README.md

 `typed_ast` include [PEP 484](https://www.python.org/dev/peps/pep-0484/) type
 comments and are independent of the version of Python under which they are run.
-The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.7 on Linux, OS X and Windows.
+The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.7 parsers.  `typed_ast` runs on CPython 3.5-3.8 on Linux, OS X and Windows.

 ## Development Philosophy